-The law says that the person conducting the search may not require the student to remove any clothing other than outer clothing, and may also search any school property which the student has access to/use of (students'

-lockers or desks), or personal property belonging to the student (a student's bag or pencil case in their possession or within a locker).
+The law says that the person conducting the search may not require the student to remove any clothing other than outer clothing, and may also search any school property which the student has access to/use of (students' lockers or desks), or personal property belonging to the student (a student's bag or pencil case in their possession or within a locker).

 Searches will be conducted in such a manner as to minimise embarrassment or distress.
 Any search of a student or their possessions will be carried out in the presence of the student and another member of staff.
-Where a student is searched, the searcher and the second member of staff present will be the same gender as the student.
+Where a student is searched, the searcher must be the same sex as the student and ideally the second member of staff present will be the same gender as the student.

-Where the Head, or staff authorised by the Head, find anything which they have reasonable grounds for suspecting is a prohibited item, they may seize and retain of that item, and depending on the nature of the item may dispose of it or hand it over to the police for disposal.
+Where the Head, or staff authorised by the Head, find anything which they have reasonable grounds for suspecting is a prohibited item, they may seize and retain that item and, depending on the nature of the item, may dispose of it or hand it over to the police for disposal.